 7. Export data pack - Click this link to open the data pack and run the export (described in more detail below).

 8. Edit data pack - Use this option to adjust any of the pre-defined parameters described in items 1-5.

 Once you have completed the Add New Data Pack form and saved the form, it will be added to the Current Data Packages data table.
 In that data table is an export link.
 When clicked, the data will be exported to the selected data format and downloaded to the client computer as shown in the figure.

 Data Model Considerations - Understanding the data

 The Clinical Studio data model can be described as a hierarchal relational data model.
 The following chart shows the hierarchy of subject data.

 Clicking the Export link will load “Grid Views” of your Form data.
 You will see 1 or more “Grid View” depending on how the form is created.

 The figure below shows the Subject Profile Form with two grid views.
-The first “Grid View” displays the Main Form Data; the second “Grid View” displays the “Sub Form Table” data.
+The first “Grid View” displays the Main Form Data; the second “Grid View” displays the “Sub Form Table” data, which come from having a normalized table on the form.
 Depending on how a form is created, it may have no sub form table or more than one sub form table.

 Pick the format of the Data on the Grid Views to be exported and Click Export